CooperativeActivities/crac-core/README.md

 ###Login-related

-####THE CREDENTIALS (NAME AND PASSWORD) FOR ATHENTICATION MUST ALWAYS BE DELIVERED IN THE HEADER OF THE REQUEST AS BASIC AUTHENTICATION!
+###THIS IS REST!
+THE USED FRONTEND IS NEVER PERMANENTLY CONNECTED TO THE BACKEND!
+###As a result, the credentials (name and password) OR a valid token must always be delivered in the header of the request for authentication!
+The credentials have to be encoded, according to the Basic-Authentication standards.
-If this is not the case, the server will just return an "unauthorized"-message!
+If this is not the case, the server will just return a 401 "unauthorized"-message!
 ####If the logged in user does not posses the rights for executing the method at a given endpoint, there will be a 403-message as return value.
 Eg.: A user without admin-rights tries to delete another user.

 -----------------------------------------------------------------

-**Get login response**
+**Get a valid token for the system and confirm your user**

 #####*Request:*

-GET /user/check
+GET /user/login

 ->the name and password have to be added in the header as the basic-authentication